 The PREA Compliance Manager explained how the facility uses the information obtained from the risk screening assessment interviews to determine housing assignment for each incarcerated individual, which is done strictly on a case-by- case basis.
 The PREA Compliance Manager further explained a transgender or intersex incarcerated individual's own views on safety is given consideration during this process and if placed in protective custody, such placement is done at the request of the incarcerated individual or solely based on the incarcerated individual's classification/security level.
-Additionally, the PREA Compliance Manager explained that the institution has a Transgender Care Committee which consists of Mental

-Health professionals, medical professionals, counselors, and management staff who meet quarterly to review and discuss any issues a transgender incarcerated individual might be experiencing.
+Additionally, the PREA Compliance Manager explained that the institution has a Transgender Care Committee which consists of Mental Health professionals, medical professionals, counselors, and management staff who meet quarterly to review and discuss any issues a transgender incarcerated individual might be experiencing.
 Transgender incarcerated individuals also meet with their counselors every 90 days.

 The Auditor requested an up-to-date incarcerated individual roster for gay, bisexual, transgender, and intersex incarcerated individuals to conducted targeted incarcerated individual interviews.
-All incarcerated individual interviews were conducted with the guidance of the National PREA Resource Center, PREA Compliance Audit Instrument - Interview Guide for Inmates.
+All incarcerated individual interviews were conducted with the guidance of the National PREA Resource Center, PREA Compliance Audit Instrument - Interview Guide for Incarcerated individuals.

-The Auditor conducted five interviews with incarcerated individuals who identified as gay, bisexual, transgender, or intersex incarcerated individuals.
+The Auditor conducted two interviews with incarcerated individuals who identified as gay or bisexual incarcerated individuals.
 The incarcerated individuals were questioned whether they were placed in a housing area only for gay, bisexual, transgender, or intersex incarcerated individuals.
-Each incarcerated individual acknowledged being housed in a general population housing area for all incarcerated individuals of the same level of classification.
-Additionally, the Auditor inquired to the incarcerated individuals who identified as transgender if each transgender incarcerated individual is allowed to shower alone, without other incarcerated individuals and all four transgender incarcerated individuals confirmed to the Auditor the facility does provide the opportunity to shower alone.
-The Auditor also inquired to each transgender incarcerated individual if staff met with them individually, to discussed housing and program decisions and to discuss safety within the facility.
-Each transgender incarcerated individual acknowledged meeting with staff privately and at a minimum of every three months, or early if the need arises.
+Both incarcerated individuals acknowledged being housed in a general population housing area for all incarcerated individuals of the same level of classification.

+The Auditor requested interviews with transgender or intersex incarcerated individuals.
+The facility provided the Auditor with documentation which depicted there were no transgender incarcerated individuals in custody at the MPCF, therefore incarcerated individuals in this targeted category were not interviewed.